 Q I already took the AP or the SAT-II in my foreign language.
 Does that fulfill the requirement?

 A Yes, if your score met CAS requirements.
-An AP score at the qualifying level — in Spanish, French, or Italian, a 4; in German or Latin, a 4; in Chinese or Japanese, a 5—or an SAT-II score of 560 in any language fulfills the CAS requirement.
-Students who have taken the SAT but will be continuing in the language should still seek placement testing or placement advice from Mary Beth Raycraft-Guzman in CAS Advising, email@example.com.
+An AP score at the qualifying level — in Spanish, French, or Italian, a 4; in German, Japanese or Latin, a 4; in Chinese a 5—or an SAT-II score of 560 in any language fulfills the CAS requirement.
+Students who have taken the SAT but will be continuing in the language should still seek placement testing or placement advice from Professor Mira Angrist (firstname.lastname@example.org) or Professor Sue Griffin (email@example.com).

 Q I grew up speaking a language other than English.
 Am I exempt from the language requirement?